Getting a Mortgage After a Divorce

 Divorce can introduce additional liabilities (expenses) such as added expense of child support and/or alimony to one of the parties.
 These impact you in the same way an extra car payment for that same amount would.

-Even though child support and alimony don’t appear on your credit score as a financed debt, they’re still taken into account during the mortgage qualification process after a divorce.
 That doesn’t mean you can’t get approved.
 It simply means your income needs to be able to support your existing expenses, housing costs, and any new obligations.

 Income

-If you receive court ordered child support or alimony, then this could be considered as extra qualifying income provided that it is both court ordered and has been consistently and timely received for the minimum period your loan program requires.
-This time period is usually 6 months.
+If you receive court-ordered child support or alimony, it may be considered as qualifying income, provided the payments are court ordered and have been received consistently and on time for the minimum period required by the loan program.

 Final Thoughts